MoIzadloo/tsocks/README.md

 # TSocks

-TSocks is an implementation of SOCKS protocol.
+TSocks is an implementation of the SOCKS protocol.
 It's designed to be very flexible and adhesive

 - **Modular** to be suited to your needs